Amourspirit/OooDev_Tute/docs/tute_ss.rst

 ========

 Spreadsheet formulas, which begin with an equal sign, can configure cells to contain values calculated from other cells.
-In this section, you’ll use :py:meth:`.Calc.set_val` to set a formula on a cell, just like any normal value.
+In this section, you’ll use :external+ooodev:py:meth:`Calc.set_val() <ooodev.office.calc.Calc.set_val>` to set a formula on a cell, just like any normal value.
 For example:

 .. tabs::